Meet Ryan Murphy, Our Managing Editor

 Basketball Reference

-Q&A with Ryan
+Q&A with Phil

 Where does your love of sports come from?